A voice for

 Digestive system

-Some of the primary uses for milk thistle are centred around the liver gall bladder and its associated systems.
+Some of the primary uses for milk thistle are centred around the digestive system with a focus on the liver and gallbladder.
 Herbalists may use milk thistle as a part of a supportive treatment for all manner of liver diseases including for cirrhosis, fatty liver, hepatitis and other liver function abnormalities (1).
 Milk thistle is also indicated for liver problems that may occur in relation to medicines, chemical exposure or environmental pollutants (1).

 A number of mechanisms have been identified as being involved in milk thistle’s effects on the liver.
-It works by stabilising and protecting the hepatocyte membrane against injury, as well as regulating its permeability (1).
-It has also been shown to increase the proliferation of important liver cells called Kuppfer cells (which are involved in the breakdown of blood cells in the liver) (11).
+The active constituent silymarin works by stabilising and protecting the hepatocyte membrane against injury, as well as regulating its permeability (1).
+It has also been shown to increase the proliferation of liver cells Kupffer cells, which phagocytose pathogens, bacteria and other foreign material from the blood (6).
+Milk thistle’s antioxidant action acts by increasing enzymes (superoxide dismutase and glutathione peroxidase) in liver cells to protect them from oxidative stress induced by drugs, alcohol, toxins or other pollutants (7).

 Milk thistle has potent free radical scavenging properties.
 It is used to improve detoxification mechanisms and improve cellular regeneration (1).
-Milk thistle is also indicated in a number of conditions that are caused by oxidative stress and where there has been exposure to pollutants, chemicals are other toxins (1).
+Milk thistle is also indicated in a number of conditions that are caused by oxidative stress and where there has been exposure to pollutants, chemicals and other toxins such as liver or cardiovascular diseases (8).

-Milk thistle may also sometimes be applied for treatment and prevention of blood sugar conditions such as diabetes.
-It may be most relevant for use where liver conditions are accompanied by a diabetic predisposition or to help lower blood glucose levels in diabetes type 2 patients alongside conventional treatment (7).
+Milk thistle may also be applied for the treatment and prevention of blood glucose dysregulation, that manifests as diabetes.
+It may be most relevant for use where liver conditions are accompanied by a diabetic predisposition, or to help lower blood glucose levels in type 2 diabetic patients alongside conventional treatment (9).
+Silymarin has been shown to improve insulin sensitivity, support glucose metabolism, and reduce oxidative stress and inflammation in pancreatic beta cells (9).

-Milk thistle can be used to support phase 1 and phase 2 detoxification pathways.
-The phase 1 pathway attempts to break down compounds for excretion via oxidation, hydrolysis or reduction reactions facilitated by the cytochrome P-450 enzyme system.
+Milk thistle can be used to support phase 1 and phase 2 detoxification pathways through its antioxidant, cell membrane stabilisation, protein synthesis and bile production actions The phase 1 pathway attempts to break down compounds for excretion via oxidation, hydrolysis or reduction reactions facilitated by the cytochrome P450 enzyme system.
 If that doesn’t work, the compounds go into phase 2 where other molecules (such as cysteine, glutathione, or sulphur) are added to make the initial compound suitable for excretion.
-It is then excreted through the bile into the bowel or eliminated as water-soluble compounds via the bladder (9).
+It is then excreted through the bile into the bowel or eliminated as water-soluble compounds via the kidneys and bladder (7).

 • Research